yuki-oyama/tristan2025-website/content/post/1_welcome_to_tristan/index.md

 We are honored to host the12th Triennial Symposium on Transportation Analysis conference (TRISTAN XII)!

 The symposium will take place from June 22 to 27, 2025, at Bankoku Shinryokan in Okinawa, Japan.
-It is organized by The University of Tokyo, University of the Ryukyus, and Tohoku University, Japan.
+It is organized by The University of Tokyo, in cooperation with University of the Ryukyus, and Tohoku University.

 The TRISTAN symposium is a fantastic opportunity to showcase state-of-the-art research on innovative models, methodologies, analysis, and applications in Transportation Science, mainly based on Operations Research.